 Most of the following questions will be asked at an ESL job interview:

 1. Tell me about yourself.

 Your answer should include your basic skills.
-Relate your answer to the position you are applying for; briefly describe your education, areas of knowledge and work experience, tell about your greatest achievements, indicate your strongest skills; explain briefly how your potential employer can benefit from your skills.
-Try not to repeat the facts from your CV.
+Relate your answer to the position you are applying for.
+Briefly describe your education, areas of knowledge and work experience, tell about your greatest achievements, indicate your strongest skills, explain briefly how your potential employer could benefit from your skills.
+Do not repeat the facts from your CV.
 Never read or recite your CV.

 2. Tell me about yourself professionally.

 After I completed my student teaching at ___________and graduated from ____________ I became a high school teacher at ____________.
 While there I ____________.
 Then you should talk about other teaching jobs, especially those that are closer related to the job you are applying for.
 You should mention your accomplishments/achievements.
 In addition, mention extra curricular activities.
-Do not read your resume.
+Do not read your resume or CV.

 3. Describe yourself.

 I am an enthusiastic teacher who looks for opportunities to tie academic goals and standards to practical and memorable situations.

 4. What do you know about our institution?